kryptokrona/hugin-api/README.md

 To just test the code, the easiest way is to use Docker Compose to orchestrate up the environment since we then don't have to install and configure the PostgreSQL database.

-Run the following to start orchestrating:
+Run the following to start orchestrating (note the -f flag for specifying the dev Docker Compose file):

-- `docker-compose up`
+- `docker-compose -f docker-compose.dev.yml up`

 If we have done some changes to our code we need to run `docker-compose up --build` to force rebuilding the images.